Introduction

 Automatic merge failed; fix conflicts and then commit the result.

 Before you do anything else, you will need to fix the merge conflicts.
-Git represents these conflicts within each file using the following template (or something similar, if you've modified the default settings):
+Git represents these conflicts within each file using the following format

 <<<<<<< HEAD